DrMarioDeSean411-arch/d792a-foundations-computer-science/README.md

 # D792A — Foundations of Computer Science
-## Full Practice Exam · WGU · Instructor: Dr. Mario Booker
+## Full Practice Exam · WGU · Instructor: Dr. Mario DeSean Booker

 > **228 questions across 9 sections — all auto-graded in the browser.
 > No login required.
 No installation.
 Works on any device.**